AlexJnshi/ab_react_project/README.md

 ```

 ## Logic and Problems
-This project only have two pages.
+This project only have two pages(no 404).
 All magics happened in landing page
 ### Landing page -products index.js
 - Add mobile responsive
 - Before page render, check fliter state and page numbers in Sessionlstorage, if they are exist go that page, if not featch new data wich Categories=0 "all" with 100 products data